RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_database.md

   [the documentation on clustering](https://docs.redislabs.com/latest/rc/concepts/clustering/) for more information on the hashing policy.
 This cannot be set when `support_oss_cluster_api` is set to true.
 * `enable_tls` - (Optional) Use TLS for authentication.
 Default: ‘false’
-* `port` - (Optional) TCP port on which the database is available - must be between 10000 and 19999.
+* `port` - (Optional) TCP port on which the database is available - must be between 10000 and 19999. **Modifying this attribute will force creation of a new resource.**
 * `remote_backup` (Optional) Specifies the backup options for the database, documented below

 The `alert` block supports: